Config Profiles#

 Profile-aware Treesitter behavior is implemented in lua/plugins/treesitter/config.lua.

-• parser install list is profile driven
+• parser install list is profile driven through get_treesitter_ensure_installed()

 • headless smoke runs can force sync install with NVIM_TREESITTER_SYNC_INSTALL=1